 The journalism job outlook: what does the future hold?

 Of course, there will always be demand for reporter and journalist jobs.
 And the industry may yet find a business model to make it easier to operate during the current period of turmoil.

 For now, however, it is undeniable that the economics of the profession make it difficult for highly skilled, highly trained professionals to sustain a career.
-In the meantime, better-paid alternatives which rely upon the same skill set—such as content marketing—will continue to tempt people away from traditional journalist positions.
+In the meantime, better-paid alternative careers for journalists that rely upon the same skill set—such as content marketing—will continue to tempt people away from traditional journalist positions.